Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/UAT-Data-Workload-for-Central-Data-Platform.md

 3. Please note that Synapse Workspace connects to the Gold Zone datalake with Shared Access Signature, which has an expire date.

+# Deployment of Date and Time dimensions.
+1. Connect to snp-cpd-data-uat-we-01.sql.azuresynapse.net with Azure Data Studio, SSMS, Visual Studio or any other tools you can run Stored Procedure.
+1. Sign in to smartcity database.
+1. Run exec dbo.uspLoadDimTime to pupulate Time dimension entity.
+1. Run exec dbo.uspLoadDimDate '' where parameters are first and last date of dimension values scope.

 # Deployment of Power BI Reports
 Currently we are deploying all the Power BI reports in the tst environment.
 A new workspace named “Automation Tst - Tasmu Command & Control Center Dashboards” is created where all the reports are automatically deployed.
 For the automatic deployment, “Power BI: Action” extension is used.